 I guess you’re probably wondering where to find the best view of London?
 Well, there are several places that stand out among the rest, and better still, these views are all free to enjoy.

-There’s no to head to a fancy roof-top bar or buy a ticket for the London Eye or the Shard.
-So without further ado, here are seven spots that offer the best panorama of London without costing a dime.
+There’s no need to head to a fancy roof-top bar or buy a ticket for the London Eye or the Shard.
+So without further ado, here are seven spots that offer the best panorama of London without spending a dime.

 Greenwich Park